 About the OVPECI

-Dr. Green was appointed Ryerson’s inaugural Vice-President, Equity and Community Inclusion and an Associate Professor in the School of Child and Youth Care in the Faculty of Community Services.
+Dr. Green is Ryerson University’s inaugural Vice-President, Equity and Community Inclusion and an Associate Professor in the School of Child and Youth Care in the Faculty of Community Services.
 She is a strategic leader with a deep-rooted passion for the advancement of diverse and inclusive university classrooms and campuses.
 With over 30 years of experience in the postsecondary sector in Canada and the United States, Dr. Green is dedicated to advancing systemic change in the areas of human rights, anti-racism, access, equity, diversity and inclusion.

-After migrating to Canada from the United States in 2012, Dr. Green was appointed Ryerson’s inaugural Assistant Vice-President/Vice-Provost Equity, Diversity and Inclusion (EDI).
+After migrating to Canada from the United States, her career at Ryerson began when she was appointed Ryerson’s inaugural Assistant Vice-President/Vice-Provost Equity, Diversity and Inclusion (EDI) in 2012.
 Under her leadership, the EDI Office was established on campus and these values were embedded in both the 2014 to 2019 and 2025 to 2020 Ryerson Academic Plans.
 Ryerson has been recognized as one of Canada’s Best Diversity Employers for five consecutive years from 2014 to 2019 due to her foresight and vision.

 In 2018, she brought the White Privilege Conference (WPC) Global – Toronto to the campus, making it the first university to bring the full conference outside of the United States.
-The conference addressed the roles of privilege and oppression in Canadian society and was attended by over 600 delegates from across North America, including equity practitioners and members of the government and education sector.
+The conference addressed the roles of privilege and oppression in Canadian society and was attended by over 600 delegates from across North America, including equity practitioners and members of both government and education sectors.

 Dr. Green also convened the first University and Research Funding Agencies’ Equity Officers Roundtable in 2018 and a subsequent meeting in 2019.
 This was an opportunity for professionals from federal research funding agencies, university research professionals, academic leaders and equity practitioners to address strategies and greater alignment between universities and federal agencies with respect to equity, diversity and inclusion.
 This report was created in collaboration with the Natural Sciences and Engineering Research Council of Canada (NSERC)